A moderate to harder walking tour along ancient thoroughfares from Kyoto to the Sea of Japan coast.

 From here, we make a short climb up a mountain path up to the impressive Nariai-ji, the 28th temple of the 33 associated with the Saigoku Kannon Pilgrimage that extends throughout the wider region here.
 We walk through the temple’s attractive grounds, passing a towering pagoda to reach a classic viewing point of Amanohashidate and the Sea of Japan beyond.

-We board a small ferry to reverse our journey across the bay to the railway station, where our tour ends around midday.
+We board a small ferry to reverse our journey across the bay to the railway station, where our tour ends around mid-afternoon.
 Onward travel from here is best made by express train back to Kyoto or Osaka for destinations further afield.
 Your Tour Leader will be available to advise on the purchase of tickets as required.

 Accommodation: N/A.